Class 8/ 8000

 and camshaft.
 C. Bore and stroke.
 D. Pistons E. Blueprinting.
 F. Oil and water-cooling systems.
 Dry sumps are permitted.
 G. Heads H. Air cleaners.
 I. Fuel pumps.
 J. Exhaust systems (must have muffler or spark arrestors.)
 TRANSMISSION Transmission is open.

-DIFFERENTIAL Rear axle assembly must use an automotive type straight axle housing and third member.
+Rear axle assembly must use an automotive type straight axle housing and third member.

 Gear ratios, carriers, axles, and floating hubs are optional.
 Knock-off hubs are permitted.
 Axle tubes may be replaced.